 - Faculty should notify OSP of upcoming grant proposals as early as possible to ensure there is time for a comprehensive review of grant requirements.

 - All materials (boilerplate and administrative documents (i.e. Budget/Justification, Biosketch, Current and Pending, Facilities, etc.), science, and approved cert form) must be submitted to OSP at least 4 business days prior to the submission deadline.
 Technical pieces may continue to be refined during the 4 business days; however, drafts must be provided to ensure compliance with sponsor requirements.

-- Faculty are strongly encouraged to secure commitments (e.g., cost share, etc.), particularly those that involve the Office of Research, well in advance of finalizing the proposal documents.
+- Faculty are strongly encouraged to secure commitments (e.g., cost share, etc.), particularly those that involve the Office of Research and Innovation, well in advance of finalizing the proposal documents.

 - If help is needed for editing or proofreading, including development of the proposal content, improving the accuracy of language, flow, and overall readability, and checking for grammar and spelling, a lead time of at least three (3) weeks is required.